 The town of Donzenac is towards the west of the Correze department, north of Brive-la-Gaillarde, and within easy reach of several highlights including the impressive walled town of Uzerche on the Vezere river, which is one of our favourite towns in Limousin, and the two villages of Treignac and Ségur-le-Chateau that are both classified among the 'most beautiful villages of France'.

 In the south-east of Correze you can find three more 'most beautiful villages of France' close together: Turenne, Collonges-la-Rouge and Curemonte.
 All three are very different in character and well worth exploring.

 Close to here the pretty town of Beaulieu-sur-Dordogne also has a centre containing medieval houses and a church, and is in a picturesque setting on the banks of the Dordogne river.
 The small town of Argentat a short distance to the north is especially lovely with its old houses overhanging the river.

 The pretty scenery and the proximity of this group of villages and towns to the eastern Dordogne and northern Lot departments, each also very attractive, makes the south-east Correze the most visited part of Limousin.

-visit Correze for more highlights and information
+See the Correze travel guide for more highlights and information

-Haute-Vienne / Creuse
+Northern Limousin: Haute-Vienne / Creuse

 (Oradour-sur-Glane photo courtesy Dennis Nilsson, Sweden)